SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF to/from Marin: Marin is just to the north of San Francisco across the Golden Gate Bridge.
 You can access a fair amount of Marin by ferry or bus.
 You can also drive if you are heading to a location that is not near a public transit stop.

 SF to/from Napa Valley: The best way to get to Napa is to either drive or take a guided tour.
 While you can take public transit to get there, it will take more than 3.5 hours in total with transfers.
-If you drive on your own, it will take just over an hour to reach the southern end and about an hour and 45 minutes to reach Calistoga on the northern end.
-Here are a few more tips to get between these two locations.
+If you drive on your own, it will take just over 1 hour to reach the southern end and about 1 hour and 45 minutes to reach Calistoga on the northern end.
+Here are a few more tips to get between SF and wine country.

 SF to/from Half Moon Bay: Half Moon Bay is about a 45-minute drive south of San Francisco.
 Driving is easy.
 However, if you want to take public transportation, that is also an option.
 It will take about 1.5 hours with two to three transfers.